joaopedrorc/stephen-hawkings-tribute-page/README.md

 This is a Stephen Haeking Tribute Page.
 Is a part of the Freecodecamp Website Curriculum.
-Responsive Web Desing Projects
+Responsive Web Desing Projects.

 https://www.freecodecamp.org